Structural stability of meandering-hyperbolic group actions: Introduction

 \section{Introduction}

-In \cite{Sul}*{\S9.
-Theorem~II} Sullivan stated his structural stability theorem for group actions satisfying certain expansion-hyperbolicity axioms in the $C^1$-setting.
-Its main application was to the stability for convex-cocompact Kleinian groups, but this particular result of Sullivan appears to have been unknown outside of the communities working in Kleinian groups and holomorphic dynamics.
+In \cite{Sul} Sullivan stated his structural stability theorem for group actions satisfying certain expansion-hyperbolicity axioms in the $C^1$-setting.
+Its main application was to the stability for convex-cocompact Kleinian groups, but this particular result of Sullivan appears to have been relatively unknown (see Remark~\ref{rem:sul}) presumably due to the lack of a detailed proof.

-The history of stability for convex-cocompact (and, more generally, geometrically finite) Kleinian groups goes back to the pioneering work of Marden \cite{Marden} (in the case of subgroups of $\PSL(2,\C)$).
-It appears that the first proof of stability of geometrically finite subgroups of $\Isom(\H^n)$ (the isometry group of the hyperbolic $n$-space) was given by Bowditch in \cite{Bo}, although many arguments are already contained in \cite{CEG}.
-Bowditch in his paper also credits this result to P.~Tukia.
-A generalization of the Sullivan's stability theorem for subgroups of $\Isom({\mathbb H}^n)$, proving the existence of a quasiconformal conjugation on the entire sphere at infinity, was given by Izeki \cite{Izeki}.

-After Sullivan's paper \cite{Sul}, a proof of stability for convex-cocompact subgroups of rank one semisimple Lie groups was given by Corlette \cite{Corlette}.
-Corlette's proof also goes through in the setting of $C^1$-stability as it was observed by Yue \cite{Yue}.
-Unlike the proofs of Sullivan and Bowditch, however, Corlette's proof is based on an application of Anosov flows; the same tool is used in the subsequent proofs of stability of \emph{Anosov subgroups} of higher rank semisimple Lie groups.

-The notion of Anosov subgroups was introduced by Labourie \cite{Lab} as a natural analogue of convex-cocompact groups, and the theory was further developed by Guichard and Wienhard \cite{GW} to include all word-hyperbolic groups.
-Subsequently, Kapovich, Leeb and Porti \cite{KLP17} provided new characterizations of Anosov subgroups investigating their properties from many different perspectives.
-In particular, they gave an alternative proof of stability of Anosov subgroups in \cite{KLP14} using coarse-geometric ideas which is quite different from the arguments of Sullivan, Bowditch and Corlette--Labourie--Guichard--Wienhard.

-Recently, a notion of convex-cocompactness for discrete subgroups of $\PGL(n,\R)$ was studied by Danciger, Gu\'eritaud and Kassel in \cite{DGK}*{Definition 1.11}.
-While every Anosov subgroup is word-hyperbolic, convex-cocompact subgroups of $\PGL(n,\R)$ in their definition are not necessarily word-hyperbolic.
-Nevertheless, stability in the sense of linear deformations was established for such groups in \cite{DGK}*{Theorem 1.17(D)}.